Weighted mixed-norm $L_p$ estimates for equations in non-divergence form with singular coefficients: the Dirichlet problem: Introduction

 Elliptic and parabolic equations with singular coefficients emerge naturally in both pure and applied problems.
-We refer the reader to \cite{Dong-Phan} for some references of related problems in probability, geometric PDEs, porous media, mathematical finance, mathematical biology.
-The equations considered in Theorem \ref{thm0} are also closely related to the fractional heat and fractional Laplace equations studied, for instance, in \cite{Caffa-Sil, ST17}.
-In the literature, a lot of attention has been paid to regularity theory for such equations with singular (or degenerate) coefficients.
-See, for examples, the book \cite{OR} and the references therein for classical results, and also \cite{Fabes-1, Fabes, Smith-Stredulinsky, Lin, WWYZ}.
-We also mention the recent interesting work \cite{Sire-1,Sire-2}, in which the authors obtain H\"{o}lder and Schauder type estimates for scalar elliptic equations of a similar type under the conditions that the coefficient matrix is symmetric, sufficiently smooth, and the boundary is invariant with respect to the leading coefficients.
+We refer the reader to \cite{Dong-Phan} for some references of related problems in probability, geometric PDEs, porous media, mathematical finance, and mathematical biology.
+The equations considered in Theorem \ref{thm0} are also closely related to extension operators of the fractional heat and fractional Laplace equations studied, for instance, in \cite{Caffa-Sil, ST17}.
+In the literature, much attention has been paid to regularity theory for such equations with singular (or degenerate) coefficients.
+See, for examples, the book \cite{OR} and \cite{Grushin, Gr-Sa, Fabes-1, Fabes, Smith-Stredulinsky} for classical results, and \cite{Lin, WWYZ, Pop-1} for some recent results.
+In \cite{MNS21}, the authors obtained interesting $L_p$ type estimates for extension operators with constant coefficients and the Dirichlet or Neumann boundary conditions, by using an functional analytic approach.
+See also \cite{MNS22} for results about more general operators in the form

+where $b$ and $c$ are constants.
+We also mention the recent interesting work \cite{Sire-1,Sire-2}, in which the authors obtained H\"{o}lder and Schauder type estimates for scalar elliptic equations of a similar type under the conditions that the coefficient matrix is symmetric, sufficiently smooth, and the boundary is invariant with respect to the leading coefficients that is essentially the same as \eqref{eq8.47} below, even though we do not assume the symmetry condition on the coefficients.